metakirby5/codi.vim/README.md

 Codi is an interactive scratchpad for hackers, with a similar interface to [Numi](https://numi.io).
-It opens a pane synchronized to your main buffer which displays the results of evaluating each line *as you type* (if Vim has `+job` and `+channel`, asynchronously).
+It opens a pane synchronized to your main buffer which displays the results of evaluating each line *as you type* (with NeoVim or Vim with `+job` and `+channel`, asynchronously).
 It's extensible to nearly any language that provides a REPL (interactive interpreter)!

 Languages with built-in support:
 Python, JavaScript, CoffeeScript, Haskell, Ruby, OCaml, R